TV Tropes Needs Your Help

 - Related to the above two points: tend not to invent anything, but steal/corrupt things other people have made.

 - Usually have oppressive, patriarchal societies, with females being treated as property, provided if female orcs are shown or mentioned (in Tolkien, female orcs were never shown or discussed, though it seems they must have existed).
-It's possible that orcs in this case exhibit no sexual dimorphism, and so males and females could not be distinguished without taking a look under the hood. (the film bypassed this by having the Uruk-hai 'created' whole from the earth).
+It's possible that orcs in this case exhibit no sexual dimorphism, and so males and females could not be distinguished without taking a look under the hood (the film bypassed this by having the Uruk-hai 'created' whole from the earth).

 - Are sometimes made solely as artificial creatures rather than reproducing biologically, thus explaining the aforementioned lack of females.
-It was implied in LOTR that Morgoth created them as, "a mockery of the Elves."
+It was implied in LOTR that Morgoth created them as "a mockery of the Elves."

 - Are of variable strength and size, but often shorter than humans or elves, though taller than dwarves.

 - Have intelligence on par with humans and other races (though other races might not see it that way).
-Their technology and magic might even be on par with humans and elves, but would have developed along a different path.
+Their technology and magic might even be on par with humans and elves, but developed along a different path.

 - Have an animist and/or shamanistic religious structure.